 Can we rationally believe Jesus is alive today?

-Jesus was crucified.
+- Jesus was crucified.
 This is not only reported in all four gospels but is externally confirmed by non-Christian historians.
 The Jewish historian Josephus says: "Pilate, at the suggestion of the principal men among us, had condemned him to the cross".
 (Antiquities 18:3) And the Roman historian Tacitus wrote: "Christus, from whom the name had its origin, suffered the extreme penalty during the reign of Tiberius at the hands of one of our procurators, Pontius Pilatus".
 (Annals 15:44) This strong historical data directly contradicts the Quran, which teaches Jesus was not really crucified.
 (Surah 4:157)

-Secondly, Jesus was buried.
+- Jesus was buried.
 Jewish law required burial, even for foreigners and for criminals who were executed.
 (Josephus, Against Apion 2.211, Josephus, Wars 4:316-317, Philo, Spec.
 Laws III 151-152, Deuteronomy 21:22-23) Also, it's reported in the gospels that Joseph of Arimathea buried Jesus in one of his family tombs.
 This is unlikely to be a Christian invention, as Joseph was also on the same council that ended up calling for the crucifixion.

-Down below is the relevant data that we'll be considering.
-Further below are the most popular explanations of the facts.
+Down below is the historical facts that we'll be considering.
+Even further below are the most popular explanations of the facts.
 They're not the only explanations, but any explanation has to cover all the facts that we'll be looking at.
 I recommend reading them in order.

 In the patriarchal society that was second temple Judaism, women were not highly regarded.
 In particular, their testimony was looked down upon in comparison to the testimony of men.
 Yet the Gospel writers make the then-embarrassing admission that women were the first eyewitnesses of the empty tomb.
 Why is that important?

-After Jesus’ death, the disciples endured persecution, and a number of them experienced martyrdom.
+After Jesus’ death, the disciples were willing to endure persecution, and a number of them experienced martyrdom.
 The strength of their conviction indicates that they were not just claiming Jesus had appeared to them after rising from the dead.
 They really believed it.
 They willingly endangered themselves by publicly proclaiming the risen Christ.
 Find out why that matters.

 According to scholar Gary Habermas: “An intriguing development in recent theological research is that a strong majority of contemporary critical scholars seems to support, at least to some extent, the view that Jesus was buried in a tomb that was subsequently discovered to be empty” Here we look at just a few reasons why historians believe this to be fact.